ibm-cloud-docs/citrix-netscaler-vpx/ipsec-verification.md

     ```

-2. Confirm the VPN status in VRA by executing the following command in the CLI to confirm the VPN state:
+2. Confirm the VPN status in VRA by running the following command in the CLI to confirm the VPN state:

     ```sh
     $ show vpn ipsec sa